11 Water

 • Describe the processes of the water cycle

-• Describe basins, protection, and water budget.
+• Describe drainage basins, watershed protection, and water budget.

 • Describe reasons for water laws, who controls them, and how water is shared in the western U.S.